 What do our sanitary and storm sewers do?

-What are some of the Characteristics of these systems?
+What are some of the characteristics of these systems?

-While most of the sanitary sewer system utilizes gravity to convey the waste water, there are some cases where it is pumped from low points or low lying areas up to higher elevations where it can then utilize gravity again to convey the waste to various treatment plants.
-Manholes are positioned in the system to provide access to the buried pipelines for regular maintenance, repairs and flushing.
-Manholes are also used whenever there is a change in pipe sizes, change in the direction of the sewer line, or a change in elevation.
+While most of the sanitary sewer system utilizes gravity to convey the wastewater, there are some cases where it is pumped from low points or low lying areas up to higher elevations where it can then utilize gravity again to convey flows to treatment plants.
+Manholes are positioned in the system to provide access to the buried pipelines for maintenance and repairs.
+Manholes are also used whenever there is a change in pipe sizes, change in the direction of the sewer line, or a large change in elevation.